How do I find out Linux CPU utilization?

 Whenever a Linux system CPU is occupied by a process, it is unavailable for processing other requests.
-Rest of pending requests must wait till CPU is free.
+Rest of pending requests must wait until the CPU is free.
 This becomes a bottleneck in the system.
-Following command will help you to identify CPU utilization, so that you can troubleshoot CPU related performance problems.
+Following command will help you to identify CPU utilization, so that you can troubleshoot CPU-related performance problems on a Linux-based system.

 Finding CPU utilization is one of the important tasks.
 Linux comes with various utilities to report CPU utilization.
 With these commands, you will be able to find out:

-* Find out your system's average CPU utilization since the last reboot etc
+- Find out your system’s average CPU utilization since the last system reboot

 Type the top command: